mholling/nswtopo/README.markdown

       exaggeration: 1         # vertical exaggeration factor
       opacity: 0.3            # opacity of the shaded relief; determines how subtle the effect is

 The shaded relief is derived from smoothed, one-arcsecond SRTM elevation data.
 (The dataset, `dem_s_1s`, is provided online by Geoscience Australia and it's no longer necessary to obtain the data manually).
 Shaded relief is embedded directly into the map at a default of 30 metre/pixel resolution.
 Most SVG rendering engines correctly scale up such low-resolution data, producing a natural-looking, smooth gradient.
 However some software (Inkscape in particular) renders this data in a blocky, pixelated fashion.
 This is not an issue unless you also use Inkscape to rasterise your map.
-(PhantomJS is a better option for this; see below.)
+(Electron and PhantomJS are better options for this; see below.)

 You can also provide your own elevation data from a _DEM_ (Digital Elevation Model).
 This allows you to obtain higher-resolution data for a better shaded relief depiction.
 DEM data takes the form of a geo-referenced data file (such as a GeoTIFF, or ESRI grid with `hdr.adf` as the filename).
 Specify the location of the file as follows: